01-edu/public/subjects/devops/comparator/README.md

 ### Instructions

 Create a script `comparator.sh` which will accept only two numbers as arguments and it will verify if the first given argument is bigger, smaller or equal than the second given argument.
-You must print te output like the example in usage.
+You must print the output like the example in usage.

 ### Usage